-Considering that these days are biblical, we know there must be a strong connection between Shavuot and Pentecost.
-What do we know about these holidays, how are they similar and how are they different?
+Considering that both names are mentioned in the Bible, we know there must be a strong connection between Shavuot and Pentecost.
+What do we know about these holidays?
+How are they similar and how are they different?

 Pentecost comes from the Greek word for “fiftieth”, referring to the fiftieth day after Passover.
-As mentioned above, on that day, the Jewish people come to Jerusalem for Shavuot!
+And as mentioned previously, 50 days after Passover the Jewish people come to Jerusalem for Shavuot!
 They celebrate the Feast of Weeks, which was – you guessed it – also called Pentecost.

 Shavuot and Pentecost